CBradsen/Tic-Tac-Meow/README.md

 4. To open in a code editor such as VS Code, type code .

 ## Object
 My objective was to write DRY code and create a functional and fun game.
+[Project spec here.](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo-v2.html)

 ![image](https://user-images.githubusercontent.com/117617970/223593742-e1394983-891c-4d03-a6fb-f44aabf76409.png)